 However, there are two things that may factor into malpractice claims:

-- Obviously, lawyers ought to provide expert advice.
+- Obviously, lawyers ought to provide reasonable advice.
 If they fail to do so, that could lead to serious consequences.
 So, in a way, that actually makes legal negligence fairly similar to medical malpractice.

 - Intent also matters in these cases.
 Specifically, if the lawyer in question caused the client harm on purpose, the malpractice case would be clear.

 Still, there are some limitations in legal malpractice.
 For example, if the outcome would have been the same whether or not the lawyer had made the mistake — it wouldn’t be a case of legal malpractice.
-Of course, the more important limitations are the time constraints — which we’ll talk about later on.

 Common Legal Malpractice Examples